kddubey/cappr/docs/source/select_a_language_model.rst

 Decent performance on RAFT training sets is demonstrated in `these notebooks
 <https://github.com/kddubey/cappr/blob/main/demos/openai/raft>`_.

-For minimal examples you can run right now, see the **Example** section for each of these functions:
+For minimal examples you can run quickly run, see the **Example** section for each of these functions:

 :func:`cappr.openai.classify.predict`